nicklatch/shopthing/README.md

 > [!CAUTION]
 > This is hardly even alpha at this point.

-ShopThing(name is still TBD) is curently just a backend JSON api for a shop management application aim at the heavy truck repair industry.
+ShopThing(name is still TBD) is curently just a backend JSON api for a shop management application aimed at the heavy truck repair industry.
 More to come!

 ## Getting Started <a name = "getting_started"></a>
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.